Taskforce on Staffing and Skill Mix

 3. What are the aims of the Taskforce?

 The main aim of the Taskforce is to stabilise the nursing workforce.
-It will do this by developing a framework to determine the staffing and skill mix requirements for nursing in general and specialist adult hospital medical and surgical care settings (Phase 1).
-Further phases will follow that will build on the learning from Phase I.
+It will do this by developing a framework to determine the staffing and skill mix requirements for nursing in general and specialist adult hospital medical and surgical care settings (Phase 1) and emergency care settings (Phase II).
+Further phases will follow that will build on the learning from Phase I and II.

 4. How will the Taskforce achieve its aims?

-The Taskforce will develop a staffing and skill mix framework related to general and specialist adult hospital medical and surgical settings based on best available international evidence.
+The Taskforce developed a staffing and skill mix framework related to general and specialist adult hospital medical and surgical settings based on best available international evidence.
+This approach is being replicated in relation to emergency care settings (Phase II).
 The Taskforce will set out clearly the assumptions upon which the framework is determined.
 It will also make recommendations around the implementation and monitoring of the framework including the necessary education, training, and guidance.
 Finally, the Taskforce will present a written report to the Minister for Health.